 This photo is blurry, but at least you get to see me in my evil queen costume.
 I got a great necklace that day with glow in the dark beads, but that doesn’t show up well here.

 Why yes, those are whole wheat skull biscuits dusted in paprika.
 Underneath is a hearty mushroom butternut squash stew.
 This was my favorite savory dish from the party.

-Jenni Field was kind (and brave) enough to veganize her Halloween cake recipe.
-It’s coming to her blog and I’ll do a shout out when it’s up.
+Jenni Field was kind (and brave) enough to veganize her Christmas cake.
+It’s on her blog as a Christmas cake and you can make it anytime of the year.
 Until then you can just imagine the moistest chocolate cake vegan or not!
 The icing is not only orange in color but flavor too.
 It was a huge treat and it’s great for an after party breakfast.

 Now, back to our regular scheduled post…